-The first step for a business is to control that credit and manage the supply arrangements to eliminate or reduce the risk of a receivable turning into an unpaid debt.
-We can provide assistance with this through the following services:
+The first step for a business is to control that credit and manage those supply arrangements to eliminate or reduce the risk of a receivable turning into an unpaid debt.
+We can provide the following services:

 - Advice on credit check and customer identification services.

-- Drafting of the terms of trade including any supporting personal guarantees.
-Terms of trade are critical when it comes to debt collection as they set out the conditions for the sale, including the agreed upon price, terms of payment, interest on unpaid accounts and collection costs.
+- Drafting of terms of trade including any supporting personal guarantees.
+Terms of trade are critical to debt collection.
+They set out the basis of the supply of goods and services including price, terms of payment, interest on unpaid accounts and collection costs.

-- Assistance with the registration of a security interest under the Personal Property Securities Act 1999.
-This will provide a supplier of goods a priority in the case of a customer’s liquidation.
+- Most importantly, they allow the registration of a security interest under the Personal Property Securities Act 1999 giving a supplier of goods a priority in the case of a customer’s liquidation.

-- The drafting of an appropriate sales agreement, so that the terms of trade are a part of the contract made with each customer, ensuring that a customer’s obligation to pay is legally enforceable.
+- Even more importantly, ensuring by appropriate sales processes, that the terms of trade are part of the contract with the customer so that their obligation to pay is legally enforceable.

-If there is still a payment problem after this step, the debt may have to be recovered by debt collection, using tribunal and court processes on a defended and undefended basis.
+If there is still a payment problem, the debt may have to be recovered by debt collection, using tribunal and court processes on a defended and undefended basis.
 In taking such action we act promptly and cost-effectively:

-- We work in conjunction with you, ideally basing our actions on soundly based terms of trade and our dispute resolution skills.
+- In conjunction with you, ideally basing our actions on soundly based terms of trade and our dispute resolution skills.

-- If required, we will take full advantage of the tribunal and court processes available to us.
+- Forcefully, taking full advantage of the tribunal and court processes available to us.

 It may be possible for a debtor to enter into an insolvency proposal or corporate compromise with the majority of its creditors before the recovery processes are completed.
-In many instances, such agreements can provide a better outcome for all the creditors concerned over unilateral collection proceedings.
-We are able to advise accordingly on these arrangements.
+We can advise on these arrangements which, in many instances, can provide a better outcome for all creditors than unilateral collection proceedings.

-Enforcement may lead to voluntary administration, receivership, liquidation or bankruptcy of a debtor.
-In such an event, the enforcement of any priority or security over assets will be an important aspect of debt collection, in conjunction with the competing claims of secured parties and preferred creditors such as the Commissioner of Inland Revenue.
+Enforcement may lead to voluntary administration, receivership, liquidation or bankruptcy of a debtor in which event the enforcement of the judgement or any priority or security over assets will be an important aspect of debt collection in conjunction with the competing claims of secured parties and preferred creditors such as the Commissioner of Inland Revenue.

-In summary, credit control and debt collection combine our dispute resolution, commercial and litigation skills in a constructive way.
-We will obtain for you a cost-effective and practical result, namely being the recovery of what you are owed.
+In summary, credit control and debt collection combines our dispute resolution, commercial and litigation skills in a constructive way to give you a cost-effective and practical result: the recovery of what you are owed.